Empirical comparison of win ratio and joint frailty models for recurrent event endpoints with applications in oncology and cardiology: Statistical methods

 where $\Theta=(\beta_R^\top,\beta_D^\top,\theta,\alpha)^\top$.

 We model baseline risks $r_0,\lambda_0$ either semi-parametrically -- through splines or piecewise constant functions -- or parametrically -- under a Weibull distribution, for instance.
+These approaches are implemented in the \texttt{frailtypack} package \cite{Krol2017-gs}.
 If the two baseline hazards are modeled using cubic splines, as in the work by Rondeau et al. \cite{Rondeau2007-ef}, we define the following spline basis:

 where $M_R$ and $M_D$ are the number of basis functions for the recurrent and death processes, respectively; $a_v\ge 0$, $b_v\ge 0$ with $\sum_v a_v=1$ and $\sum_v b_v=1$; and $M_v(t)$ are the M-spline basis functions.
 Then $R_0(t)$ and $\Lambda_0(t)$ are linear combinations of the integrated basis.
 Then, one maximizes the following penalized log-likelihood